 The board has a duty to evaluate the performance of the managing director.
 The board and the managing director should have a common understanding beforehand on the specific criteria and performance targets that will form the basis for the evaluation.

-Annual evaluations are easier to conduct when both parties have agreed on the relevant performance measures.
-Best practise is to conduct the annual evaluation in the same time frame as the annual review of the remuneration package.
+Annual evaluations are easier to conduct when both parties have agreed on the relevant factors to be considered.
+An annual evaluation is most commonly performed in the same time frame as the annual review of the remuneration package.

 Equity